Medical Policy: 02.01.45

 As of March 2014, ACCP does not address bronchial thermoplasty in any of their national guidelines.
 In May 2014, ACCP posted a position statement on Coverage and Payment for Bronchial Thermoplasty for Severe Persistent Asthma.
 The document states in part,

-“CHEST believes that based on the strength of the clinical evidence, bronchial thermoplasty offers and important treatment option for adult patients with severe asthma who continue to be symptomatic despite maximal medical treatment and, therefore should not be considered experimental.
-Randomized controlled trails of bronchial thermoplasty for severe asthma have shown a reduction in the rate of severe exacerbations, emergency department visits, and days lost from school or work.
+“CHEST believes that based on the strength of the clinical evidence, bronchial thermoplasty offers an important treatment option for adult patients with severe asthma who continue to be symptomatic despite maximal medical treatment and, therefore should not be considered experimental.
+Randomized controlled trials of bronchial thermoplasty for severe asthma have shown a reduction in the rate of severe exacerbations, emergency department visits, and days lost from school or work.
 Additionally, data published in December 2013 demonstrates the persistence of reduction in asthma symptoms achieved by bronchial thermoplasty for at least 5 years…”

 Patients with the following conditions should not be treated: